Fresnel Reflectivity Calculator

 -

-Refractive Index of Medium 1 (n₁): Enter the refractive index of the first medium (e.g., air, glass, etc.).
+Refractive Index of Medium 1 (n₁): This is the refractive index of the material the light is coming from (such as air, glass, or vacuum).

-Refractive Index of Medium 2 (n₂): Enter the refractive index of the second medium (e.g., water, another material, etc.).
+Refractive Index of Medium 2 (n₂): This is the refractive index of the material the light is entering (such as water or glass).

-Angle of Incidence (θᵢ): Enter the angle of incidence in degrees, which is the angle between the incident light and the normal to the surface.
+Angle of Incidence (θᵢ): This is the angle between the incoming light and the surface normal (a line perpendicular to the surface).
+Enter the value in degrees.

 Examples of Fresnel Reflectivity Calculations